notsamdonald/SPM_group_1/README.md

  - Run 'npm install' on cmd
  - Run 'npm start' on cmd
  - App should open in browser at localhost:3000

+ How to contribute :
+  - Work on specific sprint branch for the current sprint

+  > git checkout origin/sprint-1

+  > git checkout -b sprint-1

+  > git branch --set-upstream-to=origin/sprint-1 sprint-1

+  - Push changes to the sprint branch only

+  - sprint will be merged with main at end of the sprint